EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.plot_period_folder

-plot_period_folder function                                       timeseries Description: Given the power spectrum and light curve, let the user to interactively select peaks in the power spectrum, and
+plot_period_folder function                                       timeseries Description: Given the power spectrum and light curve, let the user to interactively select peaks in the power spectrum, and present the folded (and binned) light curve for the